...

 The Benefits of Worshipping the God of Kuzuryū-sha

-Because dragons are known as gods who control the water supply, since ancient times, the locals have worshipped the dragon god here for proper rainfall.
-Furthermore, because water is essential for us to live and for breeding new lives, it is said that the god of Kuzuryū-sha also grants good relationships to its pilgrims.
+Because dragons are revered as gods who control the water supply, locals have worshipped the dragon god here for proper rainfall since ancient times.
+Furthermore, because water is essential for us to live and for breeding new lives, it is said that the God of Kuzuryusha also grants good relationships to its pilgrims.

 Also, if you are troubled by tooth-related issues, you can offer the dragon god’s favorite food – pears.
 The Japanese word for toothless is “Hanashi (歯なし),” and pear is pronounced as “Nashi (梨)”.
 So taking away the “Nashi” from “Hanashi” leaves you with “Ha (歯)”, which means tooth.
 This is why the Japanese offer pear to the dragon god when they want to pray for the health of their teeth (´▽`*).